Christoffer-JL/Christoffer-JL/README.md

 I have programmed mostly in java, but have also coded in C, C#, HTML&CSS, Assembly and VHDL.
 My interests are, but are not limited to: machine learning, artificial intelligence and deep learning.

-If you wish to reaech me, my contact info can be found below:
+If you wish to reach me, my contact info can be found below:

 Mail: Christoffer.Johansson.Lundqvist@outlook.com